pgrach/ElexonDataFetcher/README.md

 ### Database Schema

-The system relies on two primary tables:
+The system relies on several interconnected tables that form the data hierarchy:

+**Primary Tables:**
 - `curtailment_records`: Stores raw curtailment data from Elexon API
-- `historical_bitcoin_calculations`: Stores Bitcoin mining potential calculations
+- `historical_bitcoin_calculations`: Stores Bitcoin mining potential calculations for each period and farm

+**Summary Tables:**
+- `daily_summaries`: Aggregates curtailment data by day
+- `monthly_summaries`: Aggregates curtailment data by month
+- `yearly_summaries`: Aggregates curtailment data by year
+- `bitcoin_monthly_summaries`: Aggregates Bitcoin calculations by month for each miner model
+- `bitcoin_yearly_summaries`: Aggregates Bitcoin calculations by year for each miner model

+The automatic update chain ensures that changes to the primary tables propagate through all summary tables.

 ### Calculation Formula